biopython/biopython.github.io/wiki/GitUsage.md

 Pushing changes to Github
 -------------------------

-If you are using github, and you are working on aclone of your own branch, you can very easily make your changes available for others.
+If you are using Github, and you are working on a clone of your own branch, you can very easily make your changes available for others.

 Once you think your changes are stable and should be reviewed by others,